luismalddonado/ESPHomeGarageRemote/README.md

 - Communication flow:
   - Home Assistant → LoRa → loracoche → BLE → puertagaraje → RF → Garage Door
 - Designed for modularity and remote operation
-- This would be an example code to send LORA commands to  **loracoche**
+- This would be an example code to send LORA commands to  **loracoche** from a third ESP Home device connected to your Home Assistant

 ```yaml
 button: